Dr. Ramesh can help people with the following eye complaints:

-Eyelid bag surgery, also known as lower eyelid surgery, is a procedure wherein excess sagging skin is removed from the lower eyelids.
+Eyelid bag surgery in New Jersey, also known as lower eyelid surgery, is a procedure wherein excess sagging skin is removed from the lower eyelids.
 The surgeon makes strategic incisions within the lower eyelid to remove unwanted skin tissues and excess fat, thereby tightening and smoothing the lower eyelids.
 The surgery may also include techniques to fill in hollows and facilitate a smooth transition from the lower eyelids to the cheeks.
 Each surgery is individually curated according to your unique goals and requirements.

 Dr. Ramesh speaking about eyelid bag surgery at the Cosmetic Surgery Forum.